open-contracting/standard-development-handbook/docs/profiles/technical/integrations.rst

 To delete all other versions:

-1. Click the *Admin* button in the ReadTheDocs admin, click *Versions* in the left menu, and uncheck *Active* for all except the "latest" and "stable" versions.
+1. Click the *Admin* button in the ReadTheDocs admin, click *Versions* in the left menu, and uncheck *Active* for all except the "latest" version.
 2. Click the *Versions* button in the ReadTheDocs admin, and click the *Wipe* button for all inactive versions